Australian International Motor Show: Sydney

 The Sydney Motor Show was held at the Sydney Showground in Moore Park until 1987.
 From 1988, the show was relocated to Darling Harbour at the Sydney Convention and Exhibition Centre.
 The first joint-venture AIMS motor was held in Sydney from 15–24 October 2010.

 In 2012 the show was held from 19–28 October 2012 at the Sydney Convention and Exhibition Centre and included over 400 motor vehicles.

 Melbourne

 The first Melbourne Motor Show was started on 30 April 1925.
 Until 1996 it was held at the Royal Exhibition Building then moved to the new Melbourne Convention & Exhibition Centre complex, in Southbank.
 The 2009 show was the last to operate under the "Melbourne International Motor Show" title.
-Until 2009, the show was usually held in March but commencing in 2011 it will be held in July.
+Until 2009, the show was usually held in March but commencing in 2011 is held in July.

-The Australian International Motor Show (AIMS) Joint Venture announced on 25 March that the 2013 Australian International Motor Show scheduled for Melbourne in June, will not proceed.
+The Australian International Motor Show (AIMS) Joint Venture announced on 25 March that the 2013 Australian International Motor Show scheduled for Melbourne in June would not proceed.

+Melbourne Motor Show returned on 5-6 April 2025 after long 15 year absence.